 They need to know if you have any of these conditions:

-- an unusual or allergic reaction to fluoxetine, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to fluoxetine, other medications, foods, dyes, or preservatives

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
-You can take this medicine with or without food.
-Take your medicine at regular intervals.
+You can take this medication with or without food.
+Take your medication at regular intervals.
 Do not take it more often than directed.
-Do not stop taking this medicine suddenly except upon the advice of your doctor.
-Stopping this medicine too quickly may cause serious side effects or your condition may worsen.
+Do not stop taking this medication suddenly except upon the advice of your care team.
+Stopping this medication too quickly may cause serious side effects or your condition may worsen.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

-Talk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for children as young as 7 years for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While it may be prescribed for children as young as 7 years for selected conditions, precautions do apply.